 IMPORTANT: It will take a few days for the link that you can use to download your data to be emailed to your account.
 Order now!

-First, let’s import our new data and create a raster stack.
+First, let’s import your new data and create a raster stack.
 The code is hidden because you already know how to do this!

-Next I plotted the fire boundary extent on top of my landsat image.
+Next, plot the fire boundary extent on top of the newly downloaded Landsat 8 image.

 - Crop the data: this will make it easier to work with as it will be smaller.
 A good move.

-- Plot only the study area extent: this is ok if we just want to plot our data and don’t need to do any additional processing on it.
+- Plot only the study area extent: this is ok if you just want to plot your data and don’t need to do any additional processing on it.

 Below i’ve plotted the cloud mask for the data that I downloaded.
-It looks like the data in our study area are cloud free.
+It looks like the data in your study area are cloud free.
 How do I know that?

 All of the pixels within your study area are cloud free.
 This means you have downloaded the right scene.
 This also means that you don’t have to worry about applying a cloud mask to the data.

 # turn axes to white par(col.axis = "white", col.lab = "white", tck = 0) # plot RGB plotRGB(all_landsat_bands_173_st, r = 4, g = 3, b = 2, stretch = "lin", main = "Final landsat scene with the fire extent overlayed", axes = TRUE) box(col = "white") plot(fire_boundary_utm, add = TRUE, border = "yellow")